Advanced Program for High School Students

 In a time where stringent rules and rigidity take precedence for reasons of safety, we call for creative young people to access a more ‘pliable mindset’ – applying art and design methodologies to chart new territories of creation, processing and problem solving.
 In forging fresh methods of creating, we open our brains to opportunities beyond art-making – we are planting the seeds for creating active solutions in the face of crises.

 Under these circumstances, artists are given permission to shake up the ‘traditional’ ways of making, encourage full-blown experimentation and fresh, forward thinking that leads to real innovation.
-Come join us online this summer and learn how to create your vision for a better world!
+Come join us online this fall and learn how to create your vision for a better world!

 How Does One Create in Times of Uncertainty?